 Joel Allen is a dedicated teacher and coach at Wahlert Catholic High School in Dubuque, Iowa.
 He is known for his high energy and positive approach to teaching and coaching.
 Allen strives to build strong relationships built on trust.
 He is co-owner/founder of one of the largest team wrestling camps in the country.

 Allen wrestled for Loras College in Dubuque Iowa.
 There he was a member of a team that was ranked as high as 6th in the country.
 He wrestled in high school at St. Edmond in Ft.
 Dodge, Iowa.
 He has a Masters degree in Education from Morningside College.
-He and his wife Emily are parents to two future state champions, Declan and Tiarnan.
+He and his wife Emily are parents to two future state champions, Declan and Tiarnan and a beautiful daughter name Sinead.

 Founded by two high school coaches, Iron Sharpens Iron Team Camps was created when Coaches Joel Allen and Steven Farrell were frustrated by overpriced University run camps available to their team.